monikarana/Ooze/README.md

 - Planing to use Immutable and Redux

 ### Features
+- Store task entered and time spent on tasks in local storage.
 - Add money earned based on time spent on particular task.
 - Show total of all money earned so far in all tasks.